 And no, we don’t test for the viability of our proposed solution by selling it to them.
 We are not trying to convince them why they should use it in the solution interviews.
 This is not the time.
 And no, we don’t start building elaborate solutions before we first go out to test our hypothetical solution.
 Sketches and mockups are what we start testing with.
 Click Dummies and PowerPoints are more than enough at this stage.

 Again we look for significant signal and we iterate (small incremental change) or pivot (big change that affects your business model) using the feedback we are getting and go out of the building again to show the changed hypothetical solution.

 You can also think of Customer Development as an unfair advantage, a super fast and cheap way to becoming a domain expert in your potential customer’s pains, gains and jobs to be done.
+No technical skills, no engineering required.
 And if you’re doing it right, it will also work as your secret marketing weapon as the customers are going to literally hand you the best sales arguments, your perfect sales copy on a platter in the interviews.
-Further more, if you’ve been doing this right, you now also have your first customers — and that even before you built the product!
+Furthermore, if you’ve been doing this right, you now also have your first customers — and that even before you built the product!
+How about them apples?

 Customer Development Resources:

 To learn more, first of all you should take this free course with Steve Blank , the father of Customer Development and the Lean Startup.
 It’s more or less the Stanford curriculum called Lean Launchpad — but for free.
 It will teach you everything you need to know about building a startup (at the early stages):